 - send materials to you by post or contacting you by telephone for fundraising purposes (subject to checking against the Telephone Preference Service and any existing marketing preferences);

-- conduct research to better understand who our supporters are and better target our fundraising activity;
+- conduct research to better understand who our supporters are and better target our fundraising activity, as well as better understand the priorities and needs of the UK cystic fibrosis community;

 - monitor who we deal with to protect our charity against fraud, money laundering and other risks;